mecid/mecid.github.io/_posts/2021-07-07-mastering-asyncimage-in-swiftui.md

 As you can see, we use another initializer that accepts a *ViewBuilder* closure.
 This closure has only one parameter that is an instance of *AsyncImagePhase* enum. *AsyncImagePhase* enum defines a bunch of image loading states like *empty, success, and failed*.
 You can handle all these cases to provide super-custom image presentations.

 Another parameter of the currently used initializer is the SwiftUI transaction.
 By default, *AsyncImage* creates a new transaction with the default configuration.
 In our example, I create a custom transaction with a particular animation that *AsyncImage* will use whenever phase changes.

+> To learn more about the power of transactions in SwiftUI, take a look at my ["Transactions in SwiftUI"](/2020/10/07/transactions-in-swiftui/) post.

 #### Conclusion
 Today we learned how to download and display remote images using *AsyncImage* view.
 I'm happy to see that SwiftUI provides us this feature because it is fundamental for most of the apps we build.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!